HL7NZ/nhi/input/pagecontent/general.md

 #### OAUTH2

-The HPI server uses the OAUTH2 Client Credentials flow for authentication and authorisation and complies with the SMART specification for backend services
+The NHI server uses the OAUTH2 Client Credentials flow for authentication and authorisation and complies with the SMART specification for backend services

 #### Scopes